 The University supervisor will visit approximately twice a month virtually and/or in person.
-They will coordinate with your host teacher to conduct the required observations and assessments using the content lesson observations, PCA, and STOT.
+They will coordinate with your site-based mentor teacher to conduct the required observations and assessments using the content lesson observations, PCA, and STOT.

 University Supervisor responsibilities include: